millsguo/anit_cms_for_zf3/README.md

 - Page (Module : Rubrique): it's a web page, the main container.

-- Section (Module : Sous-Rubrique) : a page has one or many sections. a section does not represent a section tag in html, it's represents a piece of your page.
+- Section (Module : Sous-Rubrique) : a page has one or many sections. a section does not represent a section tag in html, it represents a piece of your page.

 - Content (Module : Contenu, Galerie, Blogcontent) : a section has one or many contents.
 I have divided content in three types :